 When shopping for an axe, you might be stuck with a dilemma.
 Should you get an axe with a wood, steel, or fiberglass handle?
 This is a question axe enthusiasts love to debate and argue about.
-For good reason, too – if you’re looking to buy a tool that will serve you well for years to come, you want to be confident that it’ll be fit for the job.
-An axe hould take as much use and abuse as you can put it through doing the jobs that need to be done.
+For good reason, too – if you’re looking to buy a tool that will serve you well for years to come, you want to be confident that it’ll fit the job.
+An axe handle should take as much use and abuse as you can put it through doing the jobs that need to be done.

 Wood is the original axe handle.
 Many axe enthusiasts still consider ash or hickory handles to be the best you can have for any type of axe, because they look and feel great in the hands.

-Wood handles are great at absorbing shocks, which can be annoying or even hazardous to your health if you have joint problems.
+Wood handle axes are great at absorbing shocks, which can be annoying or even hazardous to your health if you have joint problems.
 Wood handles are also the cheapest of the three types and handles temperature extremes best.
 It won’t get brittle or unpleasant to hold in real cold, nor will it feel “whippy” in real heat, like cheap fiberglass handles might.

 The downside to wood is that it is sensitive to the environment and is the easiest to break out of the three materials.
 Wood will swell and shrink depending on temperature, humidity, etc. Wood will also soak up water and whatever crap gets on it – that’s one reason why most fire departments are moving to axes with fiberglass handles.
-If you’re doing a lot of dirty work with your axe, a wood handle will soak it all up.
+If you do a lot of dirty work with your axe, a wood handle will soak it all up.
 Wood is the most susceptible to overstrike damage, and the bigger and heavier your axehead, the easier it is to wreck your wooden handle if you miss a swing.

 The main rival to wood is fiberglass.
 Ever since axe-makers began to first use it for axe handles some 40 or 50 years ago, it has caused a lot of debate among axe users and enthusiasts.

-The downside to fiberglass handles is that they are hard to replace, unlike wooden ones – in fact, replacement handles generally aren’t available.
+The downside to fiberglass handles is that they are hard to replace, unlike wooden ones – in fact, replacement handles are generally unavailable.
 Some manufacturers, like Fiskars, provide a lifetime guarantee, so that even if your fiberglass handle breaks, you’ll be able to get a replacement axe.
 Fiberglass handles also become more brittle in serious cold, so the advantage in durability over wood becomes less clear-cut if you’re doing a lot of chopping or splitting in freezing temperatures.

-Still, there are good reasons why fire departments across the US are transitioning to fiberglass-handle axes.
-Tough, abusive work – such as chopping roots, splitting lots of tough logs or rounds of wood (with the common risk of overstrike in such work), or even (in the case of firefighters) chopping things like door hinges – is where a fiberglass handle has an advantage over a wooden one.
+Still, there are good reasons why fire departments across the US are transitioning to fiberglass axes.
+Tough, abusive work – such as chopping roots, splitting lots of tough logs or rounds of wood (with the common risk of overstrike in such work), or even (in the case of firefighters) chopping things like door hinges – is where a fiberglass handle has an advantage over a wooden axe.

 Steel-handled axes are also the heaviest of the three types, although some designs – especially tomahawks, camping axes, and hatchets – feature hollow steel handles that reduce the total weight of the tool.